tocalabs/toca-docs/src/book/programming_concepts/data_types.md

 In general, dates and time are stored throughout the system in the format of `yyyy-MM-ddTHH:mm:ssZ`, this adheres to [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) formatting.
 So this means that 9AM on the 5th September 2018 would be stored as:

 `2018-09-05T09:00:00Z`

+When you wish to format a date into a particular format there are automation actions and app components which will allow you to do this so you can represent your date in the exact way you want.
+You can take a look at:
+- :docs-link[Format / Convert Date]{id="FormatDate" type="Action"}
+- :docs-link[ISO Date Parser]{id="6a6c986-ce3d-4d22-b18a-16d3d704db10" type="AppComponent"}

+#### Casting

+`DateTime` values can only be cast to text via explicit actions such as Format / Convert Date as otherwise Toca doesn't know what format to store the date and time in.

+### Password